Did you know?

 Eurasiers are still a comparably young breed.
 The Canadian Kennel Club (CKC) recognized the Eurasier in 1995 as a member of Group 3 (Working Dogs).

 Photos displayed courtesy of Paul and Margaret Knight, Naku Reg’d, Ontario

-Eurasiers stand 20 1/2 to 23 1/2 inches (52 tp 60 cm) tall at the shoulder and weighs between 50 and 70 pounds (23-32 kg).
+Eurasiers stand 20 1/2 to 23 1/2 inches (52 to 60 cm) tall at the shoulder and weigh between 50 and 70 pounds (23-32 kg).
 They have a soft, thick, undercoat and a harsh medium-length top coat in a variety of colours including red, black, grey, blond, or sable.
-In fact all colours are seen except for solid white.
+In fact all colours are seen except for solid white or liver.

-Shedding is seasonal and regular grooming is required.
+Shedding is seasonal (once or twice a year).
+The dog will shed his entire undercoat over a three week period.
+Regular grooming is required.
 The breed’s coat provides enough protection for them to live outdoors.
 However, this dog prefers to live indoors with his family.
 Like all Spitz dogs, he carries his tail curled up over his back.

 The Eurasier is an even tempered dog, generally calm and peaceful.
 He can tolerate a high degree of provocation without becoming aggressive.
 A self-assured dog, he is an excellent family pet as he becomes very attached to his owners.
 He is wonderful with children and other family pets as he possesses no prey drive.
 He has even been called a “cat-charmer”!

 Eurasiers were bred to be companions and are extremely attached to their families.
 They require constant close contact with them.
 As they are also extremely sensitive training must be consistent and understanding as they will respond best to soft corrections, not harsh words or discipline.
 For best results, training should be done by a member of the family.